Yandex Cloud

 You can see the backup completion time in the CREATED AT column of the available backups list.
 It is formatted as yyyy-mm-dd hh:mm:ss, e.g., 2020-08-10 12:00:00 in the example above.
 You can restore your cluster to any point in time since the backup was created.

-3. Run the following command to create a new cluster from a backup.
-Note that the examples below do not include all possible arguments.
+3. Run the command below to create a new cluster from a backup.
+Note that these examples do not show all available command options.

 For a non-sharded cluster: